-I hope my work encourages others to look at nature more closely, become aware of its beauty, and act to protect it.
+I hope my work encourages others to look closely at nature, become aware of its beauty, and act to protect it.

 I have had a respect for nature and the creatures around us since my childhood in rural upstate New York.
 I observed salamanders in the streams in our woods, deer in the forest, frogs and fish in our pond, and birds overhead.
 I watched butterflies in open fields, collected rocks and fossils abundant in the local shale and sandstone.
 My Dad, who used a 4x5 camera and processed his own B&W prints, encouraged my interest in photography.
 During my teens, we set up a B&W darkroom; my earliest surviving prints are of winter frost on my bedroom window.
 Today, I continue to document the fascinating details in nature.
 I hope you enjoy my work.

-My current camera gear consists of the Nikon D7200 DSLR with pro-quality Nikkor telephoto and macro lenses.
+My current camera gear consists of the Nikon D500 DSLR with pro-quality Nikkor telephoto and macro lenses, and a Tamron 150-600mm telephoto.
 It's quite a difference from 2001 and my first digital camera, the Olympus C-2100 Ultra Zoom with 2.1MP, 10X optical zoom, and image stabilization.
-After I wore out its shutter, I moved on to the Olympus C-750, then into Nikons: D70, D80, D90, and D7000.
-Each new camera offered better resolution, better light sensitivity, faster and more accurate focusing, longer shutter life, lower image noise.
-Capturing fast moving animals is getting a bit easier.
+After I wore out its shutter, I moved on to the Olympus C-750, then into Nikons: D70, D80, D90, D7000 and D7200.
+Each new camera body offered better resolution, better light sensitivity, faster and more accurate focusing, longer shutter life, lower image noise.
+Capturing fast moving birds, animals, and insects is getting a bit easier.

 Technique: All my images are taken with a digital camera, handheld, under natural light, in the natural setting.
-Most images are taken with a 70-200 f2.8 telephoto lens combined with a 2X telextender.
+Most images are now taken with my Tamron 150-600 f5 - 6.3 G2 telephoto lens; extreme close up images are taken with my Nikkor 60mm macro.